2025 ZONES

 Debridement

 Unless dead tissue and biofilm are removed, a wound will not heal.
 The debridement method used needs to be aggressive enough to achieve this, while also safe for the patient.
-In this session, you will learn what constitutes safe and effective debridement and be introduced to a new method, chemical debridement.
+In this session, you will learn what constitutes safe and effective debridement.

 Infection